gabrielpadilh4/custom-properties-mapped-role-mapper/README.md

 ## Overview

-This project provides a custom mapped role mapper that can use a properties file in order to "transform" Realm roles to Application roles.
+This project provides a custom-mapped role mapper that can use a properties file in order to "transform" Realm roles to Application roles.

 The use case for this mapper is take groups from the JBoss / Wildfly realm into Application roles by using a properties file.

-The same use case of Mapped Role Mapper, however, a properties is used as a source.
+In the same use case of Mapped Role Mapper, however, a property file is used as a source.

 This was tested with JBoss EAP 8 and Wildfly 28.